 And that was the issue.

-So they were regrouping, they were getting more people out there, they were moving further up and um into the you know the L Z area of where the Chinook was eventually going to come into.
+They were moving further up and into the LZ area of where the Chinook was eventually going to come into.

-But you can also hear from Joni's story that you know, any calls down to the command, ground command, that to turn the Chinook back around, to not let it land, that the area was not safe, were also ignored.
+But you can also hear from Joni's story that any calls down to the command, ground command, to turn the Chinook back around, to not let it land, that the area was not safe, were also ignored.

 So these are the issues that we have to face and the issues that need to be faced as a nation.

-When we send our troops into harm's way to fight, to fight a war, we know that things are gonna happen.
+When we send our troops into harm's way to fight, to fight a war, we know that things are going to happen.

 It's just ridiculous.